 Location: South Edmunds Street between 37th Ave S and the alley at 36th (just off of Rainier Ave S in the heart of Columbia City).
 There is street parking in the vicinity, or shoppers can park for up to 2 hours in the pay lot next to the market.
 Scroll down for directions and public transportation info.

 For a list of vendors and products at the market in the 2013 season, click here.

-The Market hosts weekly events such as cooking demos, produce tasting, live music, and activities for kids.
-See Events pages for details on special happenings.
+Also: check out special weekly events such as cooking demos, produce tasting, live music, and activities for kids.
 Complimentary red shopping wagons are available to borrow from the market information tent on a first-come, first served basis.

 DOG POLICY: this market does allow dogs in the market.
 Dogs owners: please be mindful of others and make sure your dogs are well-behaved.